Mannyalfa/netget-isp-finder/README.md

 WHEN I submit my request

-THEN I should receive information on isp's that satisfy the criteria, including at a minimum
+THEN I should receive information on isps that satisfy the criteria, including at a minimum

 isp name, web-address, with details to be determined

-api's: google maps, google customer search
+apis: google maps, google customer search

 css api: material.io